 Perfect Baked Chicken Breasts are one of my main go-to quick-fix ingredients.
 They are juicy and tender every time and the prep takes only minutes.

-These Baked Chicken Breasts are delicious on their own, paired with a baked potato, rice or baked sweet potato and a green salad.
+These Baked Chicken Breasts are delicious on their own, paired with a baked potato or baked sweet potato, in a rice bowl and with a green salad.
 I batch cook them and keep them in fridge (or freezer) to be able to quickly and easily prepare delectable weeknight dinners.